 About the Files:

 This compilation contains information on 7,414 of the first families to arrive in New Brunswick.
-Each descriptive family entry contains the name of the head of a household, his date and place of birth, the date of his death, the names of his parents, and the name of the community, parish and county where a family settled.
+Each descriptive family entry contains the name of the head of a household, date and place of birth, the date of death, the parent names and the name of the community, parish and county where the family settled.
 Next is listed the date and place of marriage, the name of his wife, the date and place of her birth, the date of her death and the names of her parents.
-The names of each of the children, their dates of birth and death, the names of their wives, their dates of birth and death and names of their parents are listed.
+The names of each of the children, their dates of birth and death, the names of their spouces, their dates of birth and death and names of their parents are listed.
 The family entry concludes with a description of the record source or sources at the Provincial Archives of New Brunswick in which information was found.
 The name of the file, the book, manuscript or collection as well as the number of pages within the source or sources are provided to enable the researcher to visit the Provincial Archives and locate this material quickly and efficiently.